Flaherty fans 13 for 1st MLB win as Cards beat Phillies 5-1

-Making his ninth big league start, Flaherty (1-1) gave up just two hits and walked one in 7 2/3 dominant innings.
-He also singled in the third for his first hit.
+Making his ninth big league start, Flaherty (1-1) gave up only two hits and walked one in 7 2/3 dominant innings.
+But after throwing 120 pitches, all the rookie right-hander had on his mind was his first hit in 10 at-bats - a relatively meaningless single in the third.

+"I got tired of looking up at the scoreboard and seeing all those zeros by my batting average," Flaherty said.
+"So I needed to do something about it."

+Jordan Hicks got four outs to finish the two-hitter and threw the fastest pitch in the majors this season, according to Statcast - a 105 mph fastball to Odubel Herrera in the ninth.
+Hicks hit 105 mph twice and 104 three times against Herrera, the five fastest pitches in the big leagues this year.

+Herrera went 0 for 4 with three strikeouts, ending his on-base streak at 45 games dating to last season.

+"At some point, the streak had to end," he said.
+"It's part of the game.
+It's part of baseball.
+Now, I'm looking forward to starting a new streak."

-O'Neill, who had three hits, homered for the second time in two games.
+O'Neill, who had three hits in the cleanup spot, homered for the second time in two games.
 His solo shot off Aaron Nola (6-2) in the sixth made it 3-1.

+"I'm feeling a lot more comfortable," O'Neill said.
+"The best part is that I was able to contribute and we got the win."

 Nola gave up a season-high four runs on seven hits over six innings.
 He struck out six, walked one and had a five-game winning streak snapped.